Zaire: Economy

 The zaïre was introduced to replace the franc as the new national currency.
 100 makuta (singular likuta) equaled one zaïre.
 The likuta was also divided into 100 sengi.
 However this unit was worth very little, so the smallest coin was for 10 Sengi.
 The currency and the cities named above had actually already been renamed between 1966 and 1971.

-While the country began to stabilize after Mobutu took control, the economic situation began to decline, and by 1979, the purchasing power was only 4% of that in 1960.
-Starting in 1976 the IMF provided stabilizing loans to his regime.
+While the country began to stabilise after Mobutu took control, the economic situation began to decline, and by 1979, the purchasing power was only 4% of that in 1960.
+Starting in 1976 the IMF provided stabilising loans to his regime.
 Much of this money was embezzled by Mobutu and his circle.

 According to the 1982 report by the IMF's envoy Erwin Blumenthal, it was "alarmingly clear that the corruptive system in Zaire with all its wicked and ugly manifestations, its mismanagement and fraud will destroy all endeavors of international institutions, of friendly governments, and of the commercial banks towards recovery and rehabilitation of Zaire's economy".
 Blumenthal stated that there was "no chance" that creditors would ever recover their loans.
 Yet the IMF and the World Bank continued to lend money that was either embezzled, stolen, or "wasted on elephant projects".
 "Structural adjustment programmes" implemented as a condition of IMF loans cut support for health care, education, and infrastructure.